Claims of Mistakes in Bids

 contractor's bid, and failed to request adequate verification of

-price before award, the bidder may obtain the equitable remedy of
+the bid price before award, the bidder may obtain reformation or

-contracting officer reasonably suspects or should suspect that
+contracting officer who reasonably suspects or should suspect that

-a

-has been made, he/she must request the bidder to verify the bid.
+a mistake has been made must request the bidder to verify the bid,

-so doing, he/she must inform the bidder of why the request for the verification
+and must inform the bidder of why the request for the verification

 is being made.
 See 48 C.F.R. § 14.407-1; Hamilton